 KVC adds stands for Key-Value Coding.
 It’s a mechanism by which an object’s properties can be accessed using string’s at runtime rather than having to statically know the property names at development time.

 KVO stands for Key-Value Observing and allows a controller or class to observe changes to a property value.
-In KVO, an object can ask to be notified of any changes to a specific property; either its own or that of another object.
+In KVO, an object can ask to be notified of any changes to a specific property, whenever that property changes value, the observer is automatically notified.

 49- Please explain Swift’s pattern matching techniques